matorholt/cancR/README.md

 ## Maintenance

 The package is regularly maintained and updated.
 Bugs and suggestions are very welcome and should be sent to the package developer.
+It is recommended to update the cancR package often as it is still in the development phase.

 ## Acknowledgements

 The package developer wishes to thank the developers of prodlim, riskRegression, heaven, mets, rrapply and tidyverse for their incredible work.
 This package is merely just highlighting the qualities of those packages.
+Also thank you to LG for design of the logo.

 ####